Print Friendly

 Antonio waited for you on the road

 In Ex.
-7, Instead of /-u/ the third person singular marker is /-r/.
+7, Instead of /-u/, the third person singular marker is /-r/.

-k(a) – (incompletive) -in- (1st person sing) -inw- (1st person singular) -il(o) (to call) Ex.
-1
+k(a) – (incompletive) -in- (1st person sing.) -inw- (1st person sing.) -il(o) (to see) Ex.
+6

--at- (2nd person sing) -aw- (2nd person singular)
+-at- (2nd person sing.) -aw- (2nd person sing.)

-x- (completive) -Ø- (3rd person sing) -r- (3rd person singular)
+x- (completive) -Ø- (3rd person sing.) -r- (3rd person sing.)

--oj- (1st person plural) -q- (1st person plural) -iyej (to wait) Ex.
-2
+-oj- (1st person pl.) -q- (1st person pl.) -iyej (to wait) Ex.
+7

 Note: The weak